-What animal/equipment did it involve ?
+1. What animal/equipment did it involve?

 Species:

 Name:

-2. Describe where the injury/bite is local ted:
+2. Describe where the injury/bite is located:

-3. Y N Signed safety waiver and Animal Care Program n handbook on fil ∍?
+3. Y N Signed safety waiver and Animal Care Program handbook on file?

-4. Date/time call to parent: -
+4. Date/time call to parent:

-5. Contact Name Date// Time
+5. Contact Name Date/ / Time

 If a dog bite breaks the skin-date time of call to health department

 6. Health Dept Contact Name

-Date// Time
+Date/ Time

 Signa atures

-her or Assistant /
+Teac her or Assistant Date

-reaci ner or Assistant Date
+rouo nei of Acolorant

-/
+Stude ent

-ent Date
+Сору of this report to be sent within 24 hours to school nurse and supervisor.